MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/connecteddevices/MCDConnectedDevicesPlatform.md

 ### platformWithSettings
 `+ (nullable instancetype)platformWithSettings:(MCDConnectedDevicesPlatformSettings* _Nonnull)settings;`

-TODO A new instance of this class with the platform settings.
+A new instance of this class with specified platform settings.

 #### Parameters
 * `settings`

-TODO
+The MCDConnectedDevicesPlatformSettings object which stores the app's settings of the platform.

 #### Returns

-An instance of this class.
+Returns an MCDConnectedDevicesPlatformSettings object containing the app's platform settings.

 ### initWithSettings
 `- (nullable instancetype)initWithSettings:(MCDConnectedDevicesPlatformSettings* _Nonnull)settings;`

-TODO A new instance of this class with the settings.
+A new instance of this class with the platform settings.

 #### Parameters
 * `settings`

-TODO
+The MCDConnectedDevicesPlatformSettings object which stores the app's settings of the platform.

 #### Returns

-An instance of this class.
+Returns an MCDConnectedDevicesPlatform object initialized with the app's platform settings.

 ## Methods